 Though people tend to have more vision problems as they get older, eye exams are important for children, too.
 Vision tests for children insure their eyesight is developing normally and that they have the visual acuity and visual skills required for the classroom and other activities.

 The US Preventative Services Task Force recommends vision screening for all children at least once between ages 3 and 5 years to detect amblyopia or risk factors for the disease.

-According to the National Institutes of health, the number of blind and visually impaired people in the US is estimated to double by 2050.
-If everyone takes care of their vision health as part of their overall health and wellness, that number could significantly reduce and improve quality of life for millions of Americans.
+According to the National Institutes of Health, the number of blind and visually impaired people in the US is estimated to double by 2050.
+If everyone takes care of their vision health as part of their overall health and wellness, that number could significantly reduce and improve the quality of life for millions of Americans.